Mother Teresa: Nobel Peace Prize

 In 1979, Mother Teresa received the Nobel Peace Prize "for work undertaken in the struggle to overcome poverty and distress, which also constitutes a threat to peace".
 She refused the conventional ceremonial banquet for laureates, asking that its $192,000 cost be given to the poor in India and saying that earthly rewards were important only if they helped her to help the world's needy.
 When Mother Teresa received the prize she was asked, "What can we do to promote world peace?"
 She answered, "Go home and love your family."
 Building on this theme in her Nobel lecture, she said: "Around the world, not only in the poor countries, but I found the poverty of the West so much more difficult to remove.
 When I pick up a person from the street, hungry, I give him a plate of rice, a piece of bread, I have satisfied.
 I have removed that hunger.
 But a person that is shut out, that feels unwanted, unloved, terrified, the person that has been thrown out from society – that poverty is so hurtable [sic] and so much, and I find that very difficult."

-Social and political views

-Mother Teresa singled out abortion as "the greatest destroyer of peace today.
-Because if a mother can kill her own child – what is left for me to kill you and you kill me – there is nothing between."

-Barbara Smoker of the secular humanist magazine The Freethinker criticised Mother Teresa after the Peace Prize award, saying that her promotion of Catholic moral teachings on abortion and contraception diverted funds from effective methods to solve India's problems.
-At the Fourth World Conference on Women in Beijing, Mother Teresa said: "Yet we can destroy this gift of motherhood, especially by the evil of abortion, but also by thinking that other things like jobs or positions are more important than loving."

-Criticism
+Controversies

+Inadequate care and alleged cruelty

-According to a paper by Canadian academics Serge Larivée, Geneviève Chénard and Carole Sénéchal, Mother Teresa's clinics received millions of dollars in donations but lacked medical care, systematic diagnosis, necessary nutrition and sufficient analgesics for those in pain; in the opinion of the three academics, "Mother Teresa believed the sick must suffer like Christ on the cross".
+According to a paper by Canadian academics Serge Larivée, Geneviève Chénard and Carole Sénéchal, Mother Teresa's clinics received millions of dollars in donations but lacked medical care, systematic diagnosis, necessary nutrition, and sufficient analgesics for those in pain.

+In the opinion of the three academics, "Mother Teresa believed the sick must suffer like Christ on the cross".
 It was said that the additional money might have transformed the health of the city's poor by creating advanced palliative care facilities.